Data centre giant AirTrunk bets big on Singapore, to treble workforce to nearly 350 by 2030

 SINGAPORE – Australian data centre player AirTrunk is betting big on Singapore.
 Its billionaire founder and chief executive Robin Khuda said the company has invested roughly $3 billion to date and that if there is an opportunity, “we have the appetite to go significantly bigger”.

-“Singapore is a priority for us,” Mr Khuda said in an exclusive interview with The Business Times.
+“Singapore is a priority for us,” he said in an exclusive interview with The Business Times.

 He plans to hire more across all divisions and aims to treble its 115-strong workforce in Singapore to nearly 350 by 2030 with the addition of “high-value” jobs.

-The company – one of Asia-Pacific’s largest data centre platforms – views Singapore as a key financing hub, as it mulls over a real estate investment trust (REIT) listing, among other capital-raising options.
+The company – one of the Asia-Pacific’s largest data centre platforms – views Singapore as a key financing hub as it mulls over a real estate investment trust (REIT) listing, among other capital-raising options.

 The Asia headquarters here houses functions such as engineering, development, operations, innovation and treasury.